 By the conclusion of the class, you will be notified of your status as a trainer.
 Some participants become fully Accredited Kanban Trainers (AKTs), with the authorization to teach all three classes.
 Others may be approved to teach certain classes, but not other classes yet.
-The approval would be contingent on satisfying certain conditions, which may include education, co-training, and passing an interview.
+The approval would be contingent on satisfying certain conditions, which may include education, co-training, or passing an interview.

 The key components of the Kanban Train-the-Trainer class are: